erinlee08/daily-learning-journals/README.md

+#daily-learning-journals 8-24-
+today was a better day for me. what i did differently was that i was more focused on teaching myself what the lecture/demo meant in my own words.
+Also, i will start commenting when writing code as well to really check my own understanding and reinforce the concept.
+Hope that will work.
+Repetition, reptition.

 #daily-learning-journals 8-23-2016
 learned about the constructor today. made sense why it's an important concept in JS for performance and readability issues.
 My frustration for the day was more with my laptop.
 I am not sure if it's my computer or the websites I was trying to use.
 Google, codepen were giving me problems.
 Craig was there when this whole thing happened.
 I had a working code ( validated by Craig) that couldn't run on google nor codepen. when craig ran the same code on repl, it worked.
 I had thought maybe my laptop needed a break (just like me), but those two sites were still the same.
 And codepen was the only one I know of that allows the testing of the DOM.
 Well, no luck either!.
 I even copied and pasted your demo codes from today and still, no got ran.